Fear of Fine Makes Crown a Buy

 Our fair value estimate assumes a $25.3 million fine following a review of European cartel laws, applicable fines, and Crown’s disclosures to date.
 The case includes an investigation into German, U.K., and French operations, limited in scope to food cans.
 Based on Crown’s disclosures, the company turned over evidence of wrongdoing by German employees within six months of the investigation in 2015, and the case cites a duration of “several years.”
 In our base- and bull-case scenarios, we assume that only 2013-15 German revenue is exposed to fines by the European Commission.
 We also expect that Crown’s early cooperation will qualify the company for a 25%-40% fine reduction under the European Commission’s cartel leniency policy.
 Before leniency, the assessed sales penalty rate is 7% in our base case and 5% in our bull case.

-Charles Gross does not own shares in any of the securities mentioned above.
+Charles Gross does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.